waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - East Side (Snake Path) is a dead end.
     - Phone Call (Wade): Caterpie hard to handle.

-## Reflection Log
+## Navigation Notes
-- **Turn 5721:**
-    - **Navigation:** Repeatedly hit walls/fences (Turns 5710-5718).
-Action: Verify tiles in `map_xml_string` before moving near obstacles.
-    - **Hygiene:** Restructured Notepad for clarity.
-- Mechanic: Low Kick is fixed 50 BP in Gen 2 (30% flinch), unlike later gens where it's weight-based.
-- Status: Muscle has 8 Low Kick PP and 1 Karate Chop PP left.
-Need ~450 EXP for Lv 20.
-- Navigation Plan: To reach Southwest corner (6, 34), head South to Row 29, shift East to Column 8 to bypass Wall at (6, 30), then South to Row 33 and West.
+- **Southwest Corner Access:** To reach (6, 34), head South to Row 29, shift East to Column 8 to bypass Wall at (6, 30), then South to Row 33 and West.